Vig7037/login_page/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0-1-ov-file License.
 See the [LICENSE](LICENSE) file for details.